chaoss/MARS/automation-english/active_user_input/README.md

     * Remove outdated/retired metrics
     * Reorder the WG, focus-areas or metrics as per convenience
 * Save changes to the new finalized file
-* Refer to main [README](../README.md), to continue with the release process
+* Refer to the main [README](../README.md), to continue with the release process

 ## `cover.tex` file

 This tex file acts as the standard cover page for the PDF release.
+Each language has it's own coverpage with appropriate translation.

 Here, you need to set 2 parameters in this file:
 1. Release year and month - at line 13
 2. Copyright year - at line 24